-The technology program at St. Mary'sÂ is designed to give students the essential knowledge and skills that all students need to be active, lifelong learners in a technology intensive world.Â The program is designed to be a foundation upon which students can build.Â Â The skills they learn are not only practical for today, but they can take them and apply them in their future academic and employment careers.
+The technology program at St. Mary's is designed to give students the essential knowledge and skills that all students need to be active, lifelong learners in a technology intensive world.Â The program is designed to be a foundation upon which students can build.Â Â The skills they learn are not only practical for today, but they can take them and apply them in their future academic and employment careers.

 In Second and Third grade we focus on learning the keyboard and proper keyboarding skills.
-By the end the year typing 10-20 words per minute!Â Some students will even type as high as 30-40 words per minute.
+By the end the year students are typing 10-20 words per minute!Â Some students will even type as high as 30-40 words per minute.

-In Fourth and Fifth grade we practice typing once a week and do projects once a week.Â Fourth grade is the year students are introduced to Edline.Â Students in every grade are encouraged to check Edline regularly.Â We want students to take ownership of their work and their grades. Â
+In Fourth and Fifth grade we continue to practice our keyboarding skills while incorporating projects into the lessons.Â Fourth grade is the year students are introduced to ProgressBook.Â Students in every grade are encouraged to check ProgressBook regularly.Â We want students to take ownership of their work and their grades. Â

 Sixth, Seventh, and Eighth are filled with project based learning.Â Students learn Word, PowerPoint and Excel.Â We discuss topics such Internet safety and Internet bullying.Â Students learn to discriminate between good and bad information on the Internet and do research projects using correct MLA format.Â We discuss plagiarism and how to avoid it.
 Students will learn to use Excel and graphing, which helps during Science Fair.